 The laboratory schedule is deliberately designed to provide practical, hands-on exposure to the concepts conveyed in lectures soon after they are covered in class.
 There will be 8 laboratory tasks.
 Each week, a new design problem related to the lectured material is presented.
 You will be required to step through the problem to a complete solution using the guidelines given per lab exercise.
 You are strongly encouraged to read over all the material and attempt any code writing before coming to your lab session as it will allow you to complete the required tasks within the allocated time slot.

-Throughout the lab, NXP LPC2478 microcontroller with ARM7TDMI-S core and Keil μVision Integrated Development Environment (IDE) will be used.
+Throughout the labs, NXP LPC2478 microcontroller (based on ARM7TDMI-S core) and Keil μVision4 Integrated Development Environment (IDE) will be used.
 In the first three exercises, tasks will be focused on various fundamental assembly programming techniques: data processing, control flow, and functions.
 The interaction of the processor with inputs and outputs peripherals and handling interrupts will be the subject of the other five labs.
 You are required to attend laboratory from Week 4 to Week 13.
 Laboratory attendance WILL be kept, and you MUST attend at least 80% of labs.
+A lab exam will be held in Week 13.

-One bonus lab task will be released after week 9 for students looking for a challenge.
+One bonus lab task may be released after week 9 for students looking for a challenge.
 Although you are strongly encouraged to attempt the bonus task, there will only be minimal help from the lab demonstrators, allowing you to further demonstrate your ability to analyse and resolve issues independently.